 Whilst general over-arching security agreements can be provided in the UAE, the general practice and advisable approach is to have separate agreements wherever possible.
-Further, as certain security documents may have to be notarised and registered with different government entities, it may create uncertainty and result in additional costs if they were to be included in the same agreement.
+Further, as certain security documents may have to be notarised and registered with different government entities, particularly in relation to land and shares, it may create uncertainty and result in additional costs if they were to be included in the same agreement.